-In the transient analysis provided in section 4.3.2, it was confirmed that the electric charge generated in each bending cycle is independent of the bending speed.
-In case of continuous cyclic bending, the electric charge generated in each cycle generally decreases with increased frequency, as illustrated in Figure 18A.
-At the same time, Figure 18B proves that a more intensive bending (bending at a higher curvature change rate) generates more charge per time.
-At 3 Hz, the laminate can generate up to 12 µC s-1 cm-2, as demonstrated in Figure 18C.
+In the transient analysis provided in section 6.3.2, it was confirmed that the electric charge generated in each bending cycle is independent of the bending speed.
+In case of continuous cyclic bending, the electric charge generated in each cycle generally decreases with increased frequency, as illustrated in Figure 19A.
+At the same time, Figure 19B proves that more intensive bending (bending at a higher curvature change rate) generates more charge per time.
+At 3 Hz, the laminate can generate up to 12 µC s-1 cm-2, as demonstrated in Figure 19C.